google/generativemloncloud/README.md

 ### How To: Run a Training Job

 A training job will train the VAE-GAN on your own training data!

+Warning: You will be using billable components of the Cloud Platform and will incur charges when running a training job.

 1.  cd into the data directory of the source code you just cloned.
 Make sure to activate the tensorflow virtualenv (if that is the method you chose to